Notice of Pre-AIA or AIA Status

 The amount of direction provided and working examples:

-Beginning at Page 34, Applicant sufficiently discloses examples to demonstrate efficacy of absorption by a human, disclosing plasma concentrations for a variety of cohorts dosed with differing concentrations and frequency of doses of the API.
+Beginning at Page 34, Applicant sufficiently discloses examples to demonstrate the efficacy of absorption by an aged human, disclosing plasma concentrations from a variety of cohorts dosed with differing concentrations and frequency of doses of the API.
 No examples, however, have been disclosed to demonstrate the treatment of any of the broadly claimed diseases or disorders.

 Quantity of experimentation needed to use the invention based on the content of the disclosure:

 The quantity of experimentation needed is undue experimentation.
-As alluded to above, a person having ordinary skill in the art would need to identify and/or develop metrics by which to evaluate the efficacy of the instantly claimed APIs in treating the diseases and/or disorders instantly claimed, with no assurance of success.
+As alluded to above, a person having ordinary skill in the art would need to identify and/or develop metrics by which to evaluate the efficacy of the instantly claimed APIs in treating aging, with no assurance of success.

 A conclusion of lack of enablement means that, based on the evidence regarding each of the above factors, the specification, at the time the application was filed, would not have taught one skilled in the art how to make and/or use the full scope of the claimed invention without undue experimentation.